 As the country is still not entirely open for tourists and travelers, you might feel that the locals are a little bit withdrawn.
 But as soon as they feel safe with you, they will gladly open and show genuine hospitality.

 People of Turkmenistan keep the authentic nomadic culture that cannot be experienced anywhere in the whole world, so make sure you spend time with them and understand how history reshaped this unusual country.

-As we already mentioned, Turkmenistan is not a country that welcomes tourists too warmly.
+As we already mentioned, Ashgabat tourism isn’t one that welcomes tourists too warmly.
 This poses a question, well, why then all the fuss to show off with expensive structures and crazy architecture.

-Turkmenistan is in a dictatorship; the internet is blocked with one of the strongest firewalls in the world, there´s no Facebook, YouTube or Instagram here, and even most VPN´s are blocked here, making the firewall in Turkmenistan even stricter than the great firewall of China, and political opponents imprisoned and tortured.
+Turkmenistan is in a dictatorship; the internet is blocked with one of the strongest firewalls in the world, there´s no Facebook, YouTube, or Instagram here, and even most VPNs are blocked here, making the firewall in Turkmenistan even stricter than the great firewall of China, and political opponents imprisoned and tortured.

 Make sure your questions don’t get anyone in trouble.
 Yes, you would want gazillion questions to be answered, but unlike you, these people are going to stay living isolated and locked, and they don’t need any additional trouble.

 (Speaking of, try not to force them to comment on the video of their current president Gurbanguly Berdimuhamedow being thrown off a horse in front of hundreds of witnesses.
 It’s fun, but people of Turkmenistan will gladly pretend they saw nothing)

 Make sure you have the right documents to enter the country, and don’t be surprised if they ban you from entering for no obvious reasons.